NOTES PAYABLE AND DEBT INSTRUMENTS

 The following provides a summary of the convertible notes (in thousands):

-As of June 30, 2021, as a result of the Business Combination, the conversion price of the notes changed to the quotient of (A) $1,000 and (B) the SPAC transaction PIPE valuation; provided that if the Equity Value of the Company in connection with the SPAC Transaction is greater than $775.0 million, the conversion rate shall equal the product of (1) the amount that would otherwise be calculated pursuant to this clause set forth above and (2) a fraction equal to the Equity Value of the Company divided by $775.0 million (as such terms are defined in the indenture governing the Notes).
-The conversion price is $6.93 for potential conversion into approximately 8.9 million shares of common stock.
+As of September 30, 2021, as a result of the Business Combination, the conversion price of the notes changed to the quotient of (A) $1,000 and (B) the SPAC transaction PIPE valuation; provided that if the Equity Value of the Company in connection with the SPAC Transaction is greater than $775.0 million, the conversion rate shall equal the product of (1) the amount that would otherwise be calculated pursuant to this clause set forth above and (2) a fraction equal to the Equity Value of the Company divided by $775.0 million (as such terms are defined in the indenture governing the Notes).
+The conversion price is $6.93 for potential conversion of the Notes outstanding as of September 30, 2021 into approximately 8.9 million shares of common stock.

 The Bonds are recorded within Bonds payable in the condensed consolidated balance sheet.
-The Company incurred $4.8 million and $0 of interest cost during the three months ended June 30, 2021 and 2020, respectively, and $9.6 million and $0 of interest cost during the six months ended June 30, 2021 and 2020, respectively.
-As the Bond proceeds will be used to construct the Company’s property, plant and equipment, a portion of the interest costs incurred was capitalized within Property, Plant and Equipment.
+The Company incurred $4.8 million and $0 of interest cost during the three months ended September 30, 2021 and 2020, respectively, and $14.4 million and $0 of interest cost during the nine months ended September 30, 2021 and 2020, respectively.
+As the Bond proceeds will be used to construct the Company’s property, plant and equipment, the interest costs related to the tax-exempt portion of the Revenue Bonds have been capitalized within Property, Plant and Equipment.
+The Company capitalized $4.3 million and $0 of interest cost during the three months ended September 30, 2021 and 2020, respectively, and $12.8 million and $0 of interest cost during the nine months ended September 30, 2021 and 2020, respectively.
 Management believes the fair value of the Revenue Bonds is not materially different than the carrying amount.

 So long as any Series 2020A Bonds remain outstanding under the Indenture, upon the occurrence of an Event of Default under the Loan Agreement or Indenture, if the Trustee takes control of the Liquidity Reserve held by the escrow agent, such funds may be used for any purpose, including the payment of debt service on the Series 2020A Bonds, as may be determined by the Trustee or directed by a majority of the holders of the Series 2020A Bonds then outstanding.